 American Chemical Society

 Digital Object Identifier (DOI)

 Hofstetter, Christine; Wilkinson, Patricia Stone; and Pochapsky, Thomas C., "NMR Structure Determination of Ion Pairs Derived from Quinine: A Model for Templating in Asymmetric Phase-Transfer Reductions by BH4- with Implications for Rational Design of Phase-Transfer Catalysts" (1999).
-Chemistry Scholarship.
+Journal of Organic Chemistry.
 61.

 Copyright © 1999, American Chemical Society